vinceau/project-clippi/CONTRIBUTING.md

 ### I can't run the app because of a 'Can't resolve fsevents' warning

-This issue happens when you run `yarn run start` on Windows and it's got something to do with importing `chokidar` from a Web worker.
-See [this issue](https://github.com/vinceau/project-clippi/issues/48) for more information.
+[This issue](https://github.com/vinceau/project-clippi/issues/48) happens when you run `yarn run start` on Windows and it's got something to do with importing `chokidar` from a Web worker.

 A work around for the time being is to delete lines 8-12 from the `node_modules/@vinceau/slp-realtime/node_modules/chokidar/lib/fsevents-handler.js` file.
 You'll have to re-delete those lines whenever you run `yarn install`.